potocpav/flat-earth/README.md

 I plotted the Artemis trajectory as a "proof" that I am not just making it up (Figure 2).

-TL;DR: It is silly, just an exercise in weird maths, but it works.
+TL;DR: It is silly, an exercise in weird maths, but it works.
 It's just a coordinate transformation of normal space to spherical coordinates with a logarithmic radial dimension.
 Get a friendly physicist to explain it, if you don't trust me 😀

 Some features:

 - The Universe is a tall cylinder (Figure 1)
 - Earth is the only flat celestial object.
 Other stars/planets are ellipsoids.
 - Sun and moon are the same size: about 60km wide.
 - Things shrink when they travel upwards.
-Astronauts on the Moon would be just around 3cm tall.
+Astronauts on the Moon would be only around 3cm tall.
 - Stars are 3 times further than the Sun and reaaally tiny (as they should).
 - If you went to Australia, you would be elongated.
 If you stood on the South pole, you would wrap around the whole disc.
 - At the edge, there is a singularity.
 But space can also be extended beyond the edge to repeat itself (see Figure 3).